gamernayr/TTRPGRoller/README.md

 By Ryan Epp

 ---
+**Features:**
 Rolls different amounts of dice and outputs the results.
-Supports large amounts of dice with any side number.
+Supports large amounts of dice with any side number, and modifiers.

 **Example:**
-2d5+8d21
+2d5+8d21+16

+**Requirements:**
-Run in any python enabled terminal.
+Run in any python 3 enabled terminal.

+**Bugs/Needs Improvement:**
+- Negative modifier support (1d4-2).
+- Parsing structure of operands
+- Advantage/Disadvantage support